zoxpx/pxdocs/content/reference/knowledge-base/lightboard-sessions.md

  - [Deployment Architectures Docs](https://docs.portworx.com/cloud-references/deployment-arch)
  - [Hyperconvergence Docs](https://docs.portworx.com/portworx-install-with-kubernetes/storage-operations/hyperconvergence/)

-## Deploying Portworx On Kubernetes
+## Deploying Portworx on Kubernetes

 In this video, learn how Portworx runs on any distribution of Kubernetes and what components are involved.